Ó Méith · Co. Louth

 The last village before the border, on the south shore of the lough, looking across at Warrenpoint.

 Omeath sits on the south shore of Carlingford Lough at the end of the Cooley Peninsula, the last Irish village before the border with Co.
 Down.
-Six hundred people, two hotels, a few bars, a pier, and a Calvary on the hillside above the road.
+Six hundred people, one hotel, one pub, a pier, and a Calvary on the hillside above the road.
 The Mournes fill the view across the water.
-Warrenpoint is a five-minute ferry away when the boat is running.
+Warrenpoint is half a kilometre away across the lough - and, for now, the long way round by Newry to reach it.

 It was a railway village.
 The Dundalk, Newry & Greenore line opened a station here in 1876 and Northern day-trippers came down for fresh air, fishing and the kind of drink they could not get on a Sunday at home.
 The line closed in 1951; the trackbed is now the Carlingford Lough Greenway.
-The earlier history is older and stranger - a Gaeltacht into the 1950s, the eastern outpost of Irish-speaking Ireland, with a dialect that linguists travelled north from Dublin to record.
+The older history is stranger - a Gaeltacht into the 1950s, the eastern outpost of Irish-speaking Ireland, with a dialect linguists travelled north from Dublin to record, and an Irish college in the Park Hotel where Padraig Pearse once stayed.

 Don't come for a checklist.
-Come for a slow cycle on the Greenway from Carlingford with the Mournes on the right shoulder, a pint at the Park Hotel looking across at Warrenpoint, a wander up to the Calvary that Italian missionaries built with French statues in 1908, a plate at Granvue's Seaview Restaurant where the lough does most of the work, and a foot-ferry crossing to the North if the boat is running.
+Come for a slow cycle on the Greenway from Carlingford with the Mournes on the right shoulder, a pint in Howe's - the village's one pub, going since the 1860s - a wander up to the Calvary that Italian missionaries built with French statues in 1908, and dinner in the Seaview at the reopened Grand Central Hotel where the lough does most of the work.
 An afternoon, a long lunch, and back to Carlingford for the night.
 Or a night here, which is the quieter call.